agalea91/tech-conferences/tech-conferences/pycascades-2019/README.md

 ```

 ### Norah Klintberg Sakal: Guide to your own artificial intelligence application in 3 easy steps

+This is my favorite talk so far, very good slides and cool project.

 For image classification, you can pick up a pretrained CNN (e.g. VGG16) off the shelf (this knows smart convolutions to interpret the images) and train a model to classify your specific use case.